How Much You Should Be Saving for Retirement

 Remember when you do this calculation, you need to consider how much your investments will earn in interest each year in addition to what you contribute.
 A retirement savings calculator can help make the match a bit easier.

-What Accounts Should I Use to Save for Retirement?
+The Accounts You Should Use to Save for Retirement

-You may want to consider the retirement accounts that will allow your earnings to accumulate tax free such as a Roth IRA and a Roth 401(k).
-Although these contributions are made after you pay your taxes, your earnings will be withdrawn tax free, which will be a substantial savings over time.
+You may want to consider the retirement accounts that will allow your earnings to accumulate tax-free such as a Roth IRA and a Roth 401(k).
+Although these contributions are made after you pay your taxes, your earnings will be withdrawn tax-free, which will be substantial savings over time.
 You may reach a point where you have maxed out your contributions that can go into a traditional retirement savings account.
 When that happens you should invest your money in mutual funds that earn a good interest rate.

 This will help to spread your risk.
 Another excellent investment option is real estate, but you should only do this after you have maxed out your 401(k) and IRA options.